-During the three months ended March 27, 2021, holders of the 2.125% Notes converted \$24 million principal amount of notes, in exchange for which the Company issued approximately 3 million shares of the Company's common stock at the conversion price of \$8.00 per share.
-The Company recorded a loss of \$6 million from these conversions in Other income (expense), net on its condensed consolidated statements of operations.
-As of March 27, 2021, the outstanding aggregate principal amount of the 2.125% Notes was \$2 million.
+During the nine months ended September 25, 2021, holders of the 2.125% Notes converted \$25 million principal amount of notes in exchange for approximately 3 million shares of the Company's common stock at the conversion price of \$8.00 per share.
+The Company recorded a loss of \$7 million from these conversions in Other income (expense), net on its condensed consolidated statements of operations.